 We have seen again and again how the many good forces tend to work apart from each other and too far away from where decisions are made.

-This way, the work of the pollinators will be to unite and bridge between the needs of life and the power of giving.
+The work of the pollinators will be to unite and bridge between the needs of life and the power of giving.
 The exam will be a locally based change process and will lead to the Urban Pollinator diploma.